ken-iks/coolant-dashboard/README.md

 # Internal Dashboard for Coolant.earth

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 To gain full functionality of the app, you must request the /public/ folder, which contains files too large to be stored on github.
+Frontend built with React TS and backend using Firebase.

 ## Available Scripts